 - Email, Find & Manage Your Contacts - With Google Apps, you can easily organize, find, contact, and track information about the people and groups you correspond with.
 You can manage contacts in an online address book called the Contact Manager.
 Contact Manager also allows you to quickly find addresses when composing email messages or setting up calendar events.
 Contacts Basics

 - Creating Groups & Mailing Lists - Use contact groups to organize your contacts and as personal mailing lists - to send email messages or meeting invitations to groups of people you contact frequently, without having to enter each email address individually.
-Note: Google Groups is currently unavailable in Apps at UMass Amherst.
+Note: Google Groups is currently unavailable in Google Workspace.
 Contact Groups

 - Scheduling & Other Calendar Basics - Stay organized, be on time for classes, hand in assignments on time, and don't be late for a meeting again with Google Calendar.
 Calendar Basics